aleksispi/aleksispi.github.io/_pages/ai-environment.md

 **September 2022:** [AI for climate (Naturvetarna podcast, in Swedish)](https://www.naturvetarna.se/om-oss/naturvetarpodden/aleksis-pirinen--kan-ai-losa-klimatkrisen/) -- [Extended conversation (video)](https://youtu.be/p1AT31S37b4)

-**May 2022:** Keynote presentation about AI for tackling the climate challenges at _Stockholm Tech_, Kista.
+**May 2022:** Keynote presentation about AI for tackling the climate challenges at _Stockholm Tech_.

 **January 2022:** [AI and climate change (RISE Learning Machines)](https://youtu.be/QXztQfKLiSc) -- [Article about the talk](https://www.ri.se/en/ai-center/aleksis-pirinen-we-must-dare-to-discuss-pessimistic-scenarios)